 Notes to Financial Statements

-June 30, 2023 and 2022
+June 30, 2024 and 2023

 (Dollars in thousands)

-- (a) This category includes funds that invest in a wide range of absolute return and diversifying hedge fund strategies, including global and U.S. focused long/short equity, multi-strategy funds, biotechnology and life sciences, music rights and credit. - (b) This category includes a mix of special situation funds.
-Included are one that focuses on investments in event driven distressed corporate credit restructurings and other deep value and special situations in middle market companies, an opportunistic credit fund that invests across the capital structure, funds that invest across the life sciences, biotechnology, and pharmaceutical industries, a fund with a long-only focus on U.S. small and micro cap companies, and a growth-oriented fund that invests in both public and private companies across industrial and geographic sectors. - (c) This category includes investments in several buyout, growth, venture capital, and distressed securities limited partnerships that in turn invest in companies within the technology, transportation, service, broadcast, manufacturing, retail, and health care sectors, as well as distressed debt, leveraged buyouts, and secondary private equity and venture capital market transactions.
+- c.
+This category includes real estate limited partnerships that invest in land and several that invest in both U.S. and international commercial real estate, including secondary market transactions in other real estate limited partnerships/funds, as well as private credit funds.
 Investments cannot be redeemed upon request.
-Instead, distributions are received at the election of the general partner as the underlying investments are monetized, or as in-kind distributions of shares in the underlying investments.
-It is estimated that the underlying assets of each fund will be distributed over a 3-15 year period from the effective date of the fund. - (d) This category includes real estate limited partnerships that invest in land and several that invest in both U.S. and international commercial real estate, including secondary market transactions in other real estate limited partnerships/funds.
-Investments cannot be redeemed upon request.
 Instead, distributions are received at the election of the general partner as the underlying investments are monetized.
-Based upon the terms of the funds, it is estimated that the underlying assets of each fund will be distributed over a 3-15 year period from the effective date of the fund. - (e) This category includes limited partnerships that invest in oil and gas, equity investments in energy and energy-related companies, as well infrastructure and communications infrastructure.
+Based upon the terms of the funds, it is estimated that the underlying assets of each fund will be distributed over a 3-15 year period from the effective date of the fund. - d.
+This category includes limited partnerships that invest in oil and gas, equity investments in energy and energy-related companies, as well infrastructure and communications infrastructure.
 Also included within this category are direct and indirect investments in natural gas and oil royalty interests, which utilize significant unobservable inputs in determining the estimated fair value.
-These funds totaled \$23,175 and \$34,955 as of June 30, 2023 and 2022, respectively, and utilize the income approach to valuation which calculates the net present value of total estimated future distributions, adjusted for an 10% discount.
+These funds totaled \$21,871 and \$23,175 as of June 30, 2024 and 2023, respectively, and utilize the income approach to valuation which calculates the net present value of total estimated future distributions, adjusted for an 10% discount.
 Investments cannot be redeemed upon request.
 Instead, distributions are received as cash as the underlying investments are monetized, or as in-kind distribution of shares in the underlying investments at the election of the general partner.
 Based upon the terms of the funds, it is estimated that the underlying assets of each fund will be distributed over a 3-20 year period from the effective date of the fund.